What Is Online Privacy: Definition, Tips, Issues

 Today, we consider our privacy on the web not a privilege but a basic human right.
 Here are the two most famous and ultimate laws that prevent online services from violating this principle.

-- General Data Protection Regulation (GDPR) is an EU law implemented in May 2018 to regulate Internet users’ privacy.
+- General Data Protection Regulation (GDPR) is an EU law implemented in May 2018 to regulate Internet users’ privacy. is an EU law implemented in May 2018 to regulate Internet users’ privacy.
 It sets guidelines and rules regarding the collection and processing of customer information.
 The main principles of GDPR are transparency, fairness, and clear data storage limitations.
 For instance, all online services should warn users that their information will be collected and allow them to opt out.

 - California Consumer Privacy Act (CCPA) is a basic law that allows the citizens of California to control the information businesses and other Internet services collect about them.
-In particular, it states that users have the right to know how their data is used, prevent it from being sold, and remove the information they share.
+Specifically, it says that users should be informed about the use of their data, be able to avoid its sale, and delete the information that they have provided.

 Sadly, in many parts of the world, there are still no clear online privacy regulations.
 According to UNCTAD, data protection and privacy legislation is either draft or missing in 24% of countries.